CharityLogic Software Service Agreement

 d) Third Party Components.
 Customer agrees to comply with and be bound by the additional terms and conditions applicable to the Third Party Components set out in Schedule “A” to this Agreement.

 e) Compliance with Laws.
-Customer hereby represents and warrants to CharityLogic that it and its Users will at all times be in compliance with all applicable local, state, federal and international laws, rules, and regulations including but not limited to those laws regarding restrictions on exports and economic sanctions (including end-user, end use and destination restrictions by Canadian, U.S. and other governments related to the CharityLogic and its service providers products, services and technologies, and the U.S. Export Administration Regulations, the International Traffic in Arms Regulations), defamation, libel, harm to reputation, privacy, security, data protection, misuse or failure to protect personal information, confidentiality, and other actions which could generate liability.
+The Service is subject to United States export jurisdiction.
+Customer hereby represents and warrants to CharityLogic that it and its Users will at all times be in compliance with all applicable local, state, federal and international laws, rules, and regulations including but not limited to those laws regarding restrictions on exports and economic sanctions (including end-user, end use and destination restrictions by Canadian, U.S. and other governments related to the CharityLogic and its service providers products, services and technologies, and the U.S. Export Administration Regulations, the International Traffic in Arms Regulations), defamation, libel, harm to reputation, privacy, security, data protection, misuse or failure to protect Personal Information, confidentiality, and other actions which could generate liability.
 Customer is responsible for determining whether the Service is appropriate for storage and processing of information subject to any specific law or regulation and for using the Service in a manner consistent with Customer’s regulatory and legal obligations.
 Customer is responsible for responding to any request from a third party regarding Customer’s use of the Service, such as a request to take down content under the U.S. Digital Millennium Copyright Act or other applicable laws.

 f) Export/Import.
-The Software, the Service the Data and all technical information relating to the Software and the Service may be subject to import or export controls under the laws of any country with jurisdiction over this Agreement.
-Therefore Customer shall not, in any manner whatsoever, either remove, convey, export, import or transmit the Software, the Service, the Data, Documentation, any technical information or any portions thereof unless Customer has obtained all required authorization from the appropriate governmental authorities of any country with jurisdiction over the transaction and Customer shall otherwise fully comply with all applicable import and export controls, laws and regulations, including those referred to in Section 4.1(e).
+The Software, the Service, the Data, and all technical information relating to the Software and the Service may be subject to import or export controls under the laws of any country with jurisdiction over this Agreement.
+Therefore Customer shall not, in any manner whatsoever, either remove, convey, export, import or transmit the Software, the Service, the Data, Documentation, any technical information or any portions thereof unless Customer has obtained all required authorization from the appropriate governmental authorities of any country with jurisdiction over the transaction and Customer shall otherwise fully comply with this Agreement and all applicable import and export controls, laws and regulations, including those referred to in Section 4.1(e).
+Without limiting the foregoing, Customer acknowledges and agrees that CharityLogic uses geoblocking tools designed to block access to the Service from any countries identified by the U.S. Department of Commerce as sanctioned destinations at the following link (which may be updated from time to time, including the link itself): https://www.bis.doc.gov/index.php/policy-guidance/country-guidance/sanctioned-destinations.
+Customer represents and warrants that it and its Users are not named on a U.S. government exclusion list, and Customer further warrants that it shall immediately discontinue use of the Services if Customer or any User using the Services becomes placed on any such list.

 a) Ownership.
 Customer retains ownership of the Content entered into the Service by Users.
 Customer is solely responsible for ensuring the accuracy, quality, integrity, reliability, appropriateness and right to view and use the Content.
 Customer grants to CharityLogic, its licensors and service providers a world-wide, non-exclusive, royalty-free license to access the Content for the purpose of fulfilling its obligations under this Agreement and operating, maintaining and improving the Service.
 Customer also permits any User to access, display, view, store and reproduce the Content solely for the internal business purposes of Customer subject to all applicable laws and regulations.